rhull21/hydrus2d-gsa/README.md

       * Logic:

   ```
-   for w in widths
+   for w in widths # new page
-     for s in ss
+     for s in ss   # stack on same page
   ```

     | .   | .   | w   | w1  | w2  | w.. | wn  |